 However, the difference is negligible in this aspect.
 You can see how they are packaged in the photo below.

-The Nano Puff is ideal for daily usage.
+The Nano Puff is ideal for daily use.
 It’s quite light, compact, and offers good weather protection.

 Additionally, it’s ideal for travel and trekking.
 Ideal for providing adequate warmth in chilly weather yet allowing for adequate breathability on summer excursions.